 Boards must be aware of the following:

-Texas Rising Star (TRS) providers losing a star level due to licensing deficiencies be reinstated at the former star level if the deficiency is not re-cited by Texas Child Care Licensing within the next six months.
+Texas Rising Star (TRS) providers losing a star level due to licensing deficiencies must be reinstated at the former star level if no citations described in §809.132(b)–(d) occur within the six-month reduction time frame.

-TRS providers losing TRS certification are not eligible to reapply for certification sooner than 12 months following the loss of certification.
+TRS providers losing TRS certification must be eligible to reapply for certification after six months following the loss of certification, if no current deficiencies are re-cited and no additional licensing deficiencies are cited during the disqualification period.

 Rule Reference: §809.132(e)-(f)